-- Incompatibility of hypervisors and VMs Even though VMware still dominates the market it created, it has nothing close to a monopoly.
+Incompatibility of hypervisors and VMs - Even though VMware still dominates the market it created, it has nothing close to a monopoly.
 Other hypervisors such as Hyper-V, KVM, Xen and PowerVM are bundled into operating systems and continue to gain in usage.
 Most large organizations use more than one hypervisor, and that number is growing.
-So, VM and hypervisor incompatibility will continue to be problematic. - Size of application packaged with VM/OS Consider the following example: A VM that includes Windows 2008 Server, which exceeds 20 gigabyte (GB) and a typical .NET application with SQL Server included of roughly 1.5 (GB) creates a 21.5 GB package to deliver a 1.5GB application.
-At almost 15x the size of the application, the VM incurs a similar multiplier on network transfer time and fees, as well as cloud storage costs.
+So, VM and hypervisor incompatibility will continue to be problematic.

+- Size of application packaged with VM/OS Consider the following example: A VM that includes Windows 2008 (R2) Server, which typically exceeds 50 gigabyte (GB) and a typical .NET application with SQL Server included of roughly 1.5 (GB).
+At almost 35x the size of the application, the VM incurs a similar multiplier on network transfer time and fees, as well as cloud storage costs.
 When moving an application across a WAN to a public cloud, this multiplier is the difference between hours and days of transfer time, increasing labor costs for migration staff, and delays in project duration. - VM complexity introduces 'lock-out' VMs lockout applications from operating across all but a narrowly defined combination of hardware, hypervisor, and cloud service types/vendors.
 OS configurations must be changed for any new or differing environments. - Application and OS must be managed with respect to each other ISVs, cloud providers or IT professionals who might only have an interest in the application, must also manage the OS when a VM is used to move an application.
-The problem here is that most enterprises are organized around 'services' that map to applications not to servers or OS, which are handled by server operations folks.
-The server-centric approach means that IT professionals across such functions as performance management, and application delivery need to become server-savvy as well. - Exponential complexity in production An application and OS, deployed as a single disk image, begins to change as soon as it starts running in production.
+The problem here is that most enterprises are organized around 'services' that map to applications - not to servers or OS, which are handled by server operations folks.
+The server-centric approach means that IT professionals across such functions as performance management, and application delivery need to become server-savvy as well. - Windows Server 2003 is approaching "End of Life" Window Server 2003 is about to lose support from Microsoft (end of life/EOL) forcing organizations to either upgrade or face the escalating risk of security holes being exploited without any patches or support.
+In this case, moving a VM is simply not an option.
+A better option might be to reinstall the application -- then reconfigure and migrate the data.
+Unfortunately, some of the install media and code may be missing, and exactly what is currently running and installed is unclear. - Exponential complexity in production An application and OS, deployed as a single disk image, begins to change as soon as it starts running in production.
 Configuration changes, OS patches, application updates quickly alter the package from its initial image.
-Each application/VM package must therefore be managed individually. - Licensing issues and costs Packaging an application with an OS for distribution can be legally and financially complex, especially for Microsoft products. - Cloud provider SLAs Cloud providers will not guarantee quality of service (QoS) and service level agreements (SLAs) on an OS other than the one they certify and offer. - Cloud type/vendor lock-in The cost and effort involved in engineering an application for one destination, effectively provides lock-in.
+Each application/VM package must therefore be managed individually. - Licensing issues and costs Packaging an application with an OS for distribution can be legally and financially complex, especially for Microsoft products. - Cloud provider SLAs Cloud providers will not guarantee QoS and service level agreements (SLAs) on an OS other than the one they certify and offer. - Cloud type/vendor lock-in The cost and effort involved in engineering an application for one destination, effectively provides lock-in.